26th Cavalry Regiment (Philippine Scouts): Guerrilla activities

 Following the delaying action down the central Luzon plain, Troop C was cut off from the rest of the regiment, having been ordered into Northern Luzon in an attempt to defend Baguio by Major General Wainwright in late December 1941.
 In January 1942, the unit, with assistance from 71st Infantry and elements of the 11th Infantry, raided Tuguegarao Airfield, destroying several planes, and killing multiple Japanese soldiers.
-Eventually the unit was supplemented by other soldiers and guerrillas, and remained an effective fighting force well into 1943.
-The remnants of Troop C would later be integrated into the United States Army Forces in the Philippines – Northern Luzon, which due to deaths and captures would be led by Russell W. Volckmann.
+Eventually the unit was supplemented by other soldiers and guerrillas, and remained an effective fighting force well into 1943.The remnants of Troop C would later be integrated into the United States Army Forces in the Philippines – Northern Luzon, which due to deaths and captures would be led by Russell W. Volckmann.
 Other guerrilla organizations were led by officers of the regiment, who ignored the surrender orders, or by enlisted men who escaped from Bataan.
 However, those organizations did not have a direct connection to the regiment, as the Cagayan-Apayao Forces did.

+After World War Two

+With the re-activation of the Philippine Division, the regiment was redesignated as the 12th Cavalry Reconnaissance Troop (Mechanized).
+It was assigned to Camp O'Donnell in Tarlac, equipped with M3A1 scout cars.
+During its time it had engaged with Hukbalahap forces.

 The regiment was inactivated in 1946 and disbanded in 1951.